 And, after all, Alphard is the Heart of Hydra, the Water Snake.

 Do you know the constellation Leo the Lion – and its famous backwards question mark asterism?
-If so, on a spring evening, look generally overhead for Leo – then southward for Alphard to Leo’s lower right.
+If so – on an evening in March, April or May – look along the sun’s path for Leo.
+Then, from Northern Hemisphere locations, look southward for Alphard to Leo’s lower right.
 You will find Alphard not far from Regulus, Leo’s brightest star.
 Alphard is not as bright as Regulus, but it’s a distinctive orange color.

-Much like Fomalhaut in autumn, Alphard is said to be a lonely star.
+Much like Fomalhaut six months from now, Alphard is said to be a lonely star.
 It beams as the sole bright light in a sea of dim stars in its part of the sky.
 The Arabic name Alphard translates as the Solitary One.

 Look at Alphard with binoculars to discern its orange color.
 Alphard’s color shows that it is entering into the autumn of its years, like the color of the orange stars Pollux and Arcturus, and the ruddy star Aldebaran.
 Old stars’ colors are reminiscent of the orange color of autumn leaves.
 Like Pollux, Arcturus, and Aldebaran, Alphard will shed its outer layers someday soon (by astronomical standards) and shrink into a dead white dwarf star.

 Pollux, Arcturus, and Aldebaran appear brighter in our sky than Alphard, but that’s because they are so much closer to us.
 Alphard is actually intrinsically brighter than any of these stars.
 Yet it appears fainter, because it Alphard lies some 180 light-years away, while Pollux, Arcturus, and Aldebaran reside at 34, 37, and 65 light-years, respectively.